These Smash Ultimate broken characters are already starting to feel like Bayonetta and Cloud did in Smash 4, and that needs to change ASAP.

 The patches are coming, the patches are coming!

 Fear not, for these broken characters will not remain so forever.
 Series creator Masahiro Sakurai stated that the development team will be paying close attention to the results of Elite Matches to see which characters need balancing out.
+There have been some patches to characters in recent updates, but it seems as though most are receiving buffs as opposed to nerfs.
+As it is a delicate balance to buff or nerf any given character in a fighting game, Sakurai is likely treading lightly so as not to disrupt the overall balance of the game.

 For Smash Ultimate‘s tournament viability, we can only hope that those patches come sooner rather than later, and that this time around, they level the playing field before the community all becomes the Ultimate equivalent of Bayonetta mains.